Pauan/SaltyBetBot/README.md

 Before you install this extension, make sure that you have [Git](https://git-scm.com/downloads) installed.

-1. Use `git clone https://github.com/Pauan/SaltyBetBot.git SaltyBetBot-master`
+1. In a console, do `git clone https://github.com/Pauan/SaltyBetBot.git SaltyBetBot-master`

 2. In Chrome, go to the [`chrome://extensions/`](chrome://extensions/) URL.